-Sanskrit is a beautiful and sacred language passed down from oral traditions with its earliest known writings in The Vedas (around 1500BCE).
-Each word in Sanskrit has several meanings based on the context with which the word is used.
+The beautiful and sacred language first transferred from teacher to student through chanting.
+Its earliest known writings appeared in The Vedas around 1500BCE.
+Each word in Sanskrit boasts several meanings based on the context of the word.

 Chakra- Sanskrit word meaning “wheel.”
 Described as a circle of energy located along the spine of the subtle body.

 Chaturanga- Sanskrit word meaning “four limb.”
 Refers to the low yoga push-up done in a sun salutation.

 Drishti- Sanskrit word meaning “gazing point.”
 Refers to a point in which a participant focuses their eyes during postures.